 Storing opened (in use) insulin isophane and insulin regular:

-- Store the vial in a refrigerator or at room temperature and use within 31 days.
+- Store the vial in a refrigerator or at room temperature.

-- Store the injection pen at room temperature (do not refrigerate) and use within 10 days.
+- Store the injection pen at room temperature (do not refrigerate).
 Do not store the injection pen with a needle attached.

 What happens if I miss a dose?